1. Import HashiCorp GPG signing key

 }

-# A sensitive token for authentication.
-Marked as sensitive to avoid logging.
+# Sensitive authentication token.
+Marked as sensitive to prevent logging.

-# This block defines the source for the VM image, specifying Proxmox-specific settings.
+# This block defines the source for the VM image along with Proxmox-specific settings.

 # Proxmox Connection Settings